 - c)Purchase a MONAT Starter Kit (please note that return of the Starter Kit automatically terminates the Agreement);

-- d)Submit a properly completed Market Partner Application and Agreement to MONAT either in hard copy or online format;
+- d)Submit a properly completed Market Partner Application and Agreement to MONAT;

 - e)Provide a valid physical address not associated with any other MONAT Market Partner’s account.
 Non-physical addresses, including P.O. boxes, private mailboxes and accounts, and other forms of non-physical addresses, are not accepted and will prevent payment of commissions;

 - f)Provide a valid unique email address not associated with any other MONAT Market Partner’s account;

 - g)Provide a valid unique credit card or payment method not associated with any other MONAT Market Partner’s account;

 - h)Not be in prison or otherwise confined to a correctional institution;